FraPochetti/visual-llms/README.md

 - Specify details: lighting, mood, composition, colors
 - Imagen 4 Ultra excels at: Architecture, landscapes, portraits, product photography with superior detail

-**For Image Editing (Nano Banana only):**
+**For Image Editing (Nano Banana / Qwen Image Edit Plus / SeedEdit 3.0 / Seedream 4):**
 - Be clear and direct: *"Change the shirt color to red"*
-- One change at a time works best
+- One change at a time still works best; chain edits to iterate
-- Nano Banana excels at maintaining facial features and identity
+- Choose the model that matches your goal:
+  - *Nano Banana* – likeness preservation and general-purpose edits
+  - *Qwen Image Edit Plus* – ControlNet conditioning or structured multi-image edits
+  - *SeedEdit 3.0* – precise adjustments with minimal collateral changes
+  - *Seedream 4* – stylistic transformations and high-resolution reworks

 **For Video Generation (Veo 3.1):**
 - Describe the scene: *"A serene beach at sunset, waves gently rolling onto shore"*